timothynegron/what-i-learned-in-week-3/README.md

 *GIT* is one of many version control systems that is used in software development.
 With GIT, computer programmers can send a version of their code to Git servers.
 Once their code is on a Git server, with Git and GitHub other computer programmers can get a copy of that code.
 The action of sending code to the cloud is called **push** and the action of downloading a version of code from a server to a personal computer is called **clone**. *GitHub* is a web application that computer programmers use *to manage versions of their code on Git servers*.

 Almost all computer programmers use a local computers command line interface to perform Git actions.
 This is because of how quick and easy it is to do compared when using a graphical user interface.
-To start a repository within a local machine, they must first perform the **git init** command within the directory they choose to work on within their computer.
+To start a repository within a local machine, they must first perform the **git init** command within the directory they choose to work on within a computer.
 In example, on a terminal:

 ```shell
 a-directory-name$ git init